Vitor-Roma/Django_Challenge_001/README.md

 # API End-Points

-- You can now open the API in the Postman
+- You can now open the API in the Postman and import Collections and Environment from Postman directory

 <img src='https://user-images.githubusercontent.com/105290851/169929406-6b3b47a2-7297-4404-abc9-151bb112af41.png'>